 I do know that he’s a famous producer.

-The producer, he did work with Motley Crue and so on and I did my second album with him.
+The producer did work with Motley Crue and so on, and I did my second album with him.
 We got along great.
 He called me when I was in Connecticut in my brother’s house.
-You know, I was staying there and I was going back to L.A.
+You know, I was staying there, and I was going back to L.A.
 And it’s like, “All right.
 I’m coming back to L.A.
 I’m going to put a new band together.
 Let me get out there again, you know.”
-And just – I mean, Sunday night, I’m leaving in the morning and I get a phone call from Tom.
+And just – I mean, Sunday night, I’m leaving in the morning, and I get a phone call from Tom.
 He goes, “Hey, what are you doing?”
 I said like, “Well, I’m just – I’m going to put a new band, I guess.”
-Well, he goes, “I got this – we’re doing this movie and I think you’re the guy.
+Well, he goes, “I got this – we’re doing this movie, and I think you’re the guy.
 I think you would be good for that.
 Would you want to come in to audition?”
 I said, “Fuck, yeah.”
 He goes, “When can you come in?”
 “I’ll be there tomorrow noon.”
 You know, I was flying in at eight, literally.
-I went to the studio at noon, noon, worked till two.
-I said, “You know what,” we were working in the studio, I said, “I’ll tell you what, why don’t you give me this song you want me to do, this song you want to do, give me the song – let me go home and I’ll come back in the morning.
+I went to the studio at noon; noon worked till two.
+I said, “You know what,” we were working in the studio, I said, “I’ll tell you what, why don’t you give me this song you want me to do, this song you want to do, give me the song – let me go home, and I’ll come back in the morning.
 I’ll give you the song.
 I’ll hand in my homework in the morning.”
 And when I came back in the morning, they listened to the song, “All right, you got the gig.
 You’re the guy.”

 Jeff Scott Soto did sing some of the Steel Dragon songs on the album.
 Was Jeff in the studio at the same time when you recorded your parts?

-No, Jeff, came later in the game.
-Jeff didn’t come until – there was another guy that was doing it and then they had some issues with him.
+No, Jeff came later in the game.
+Jeff didn’t come until – another guy was doing it, and then they had some issues with him.

 Who was he?

 I don’t know who that other guy was.
-They had some problems and issues and then Tom also knew Jeff well and then he said to Jeff “Well, you know, why don’t you do that?”
+They had some problems and issues, and then Tom also knew Jeff well, and then he said to Jeff, “Well, you know, why don’t you do that?”
 So that worked out great.
 And I know Jeff for years.
-Jeff sang on my – the TANGLED IN REINS album, the backup vocals.
-It’s a small world “laughs”
+Jeff sang on the TANGLED IN REINS album, the backup vocals.
+It’s a small world, “he laughs.”

 How many songs you actually recorded with Steel Dragon?

 I got eight fucking Steel Dragon tracks.
-That’s all what we did with Steel Dragon.
+That’s all that we did with Steel Dragon.
 I’ve got them all…

-Can’t wait for that!
-Ok Mili.
+I can’t wait for that!
+Ok, Mili.
 Thanks for doing this interview!